From the summit of Ménez Hom to the banks of the Aulne via Trégarvan

 (12) Take the next road on the left and head towards Kergantic.
 Cross it and rejoin the D60, which you take to the left for about 200 m.

 (13) Just before a ruin with a section of chimney remaining, turn right and follow the path uphill.
-Ignore the paths to the right and left to rejoin a small road.
+Ignore the paths to the right and left and continue along a small road.
 Turn right towards Kernévez.

 (14) Before the hamlet, turn left onto a path to join another road at a reservoir.
 Follow this road to the right.

-(15) At a three-way junction, leave the road continuing towards Kervily and take the path on the right.
-Follow it uphill until you reach a crossroads (barrier)
+(15) At a three-way junction (signposted "vie sans issue" - dead end), leave the road continuing towards Kervily and take the path on the right.
+Follow it uphill to a crossroads (barrier).

 No markings.